 Should You Learn Modern Hebrew or Biblical Hebrew?

-As its name implies, Modern Hebrew is a modern language spoken by millions of people in Israel and abroad.
-Modern Hebrew was based on Biblical Hebrew, which was reinvented in the late 1800s as Zionism spread and more Jews from all over the world began to return to the Land of Israel.
-For non-academic and non-religious purposes, Modern Hebrew is much more useful than Biblical Hebrew.
+As its name implies, Modern Hebrew is a language spoken today by millions of people in Israel and abroad.
+Modern Hebrew was based on the Biblical language, which was reinvented in the late 1800s as Zionism spread and more Jews from all over the world began to return to the Land of Israel.
+For non-academic and non-religious purposes, Modern Hebrew is much more useful than Biblical.
 Many compare the connection between the two languages to that between Modern English and Old English in that they are almost completely mutually understandable but very different, nonetheless.
 You would probably be just as ill-fated trying to speak Biblical Hebrew in Tel Aviv and be understood as trying to study the Hebrew Bible knowing just Modern Hebrew!

 Want to Learn Biblical Hebrew?
 Checkout our Biblical Hebrew Magazine

 For example Biblical Study Book: The Tower of Babel